Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 7. Pest Infestation

-Basil plants can also be affected by pests, which can cause their leaves to turn yellow or brown.
+Basil can also be affected by pests, which can cause Basil to become yellow or brown.

 The most common pests that affect these plants are aphids, whiteflies, and spider mites.

-These pests suck the sap from plants, which can weaken the plant and cause its leaves to turn yellow.
+These pests suck the sap from plants, which can weaken the Basil and cause its leaves to yellow.

-Pest infestations can also lead to Basil leaves turning brown and wilting.
+Pest infestations can also lead to Basil turning brown and wilting.

 Effective Pest Management

-If you think your plant has a pest infestation, the best course of action is to treat the plant with neem oil or an Insecticidal soap.
+If you think your Basil has a pest infestation, treating the plant with neem oil or an Insecticidal soap is best.

 You can also try to remove the insects by hand.
 Use a cotton swab or a Q-tip dipped in rubbing alcohol to kill the pests.

-To ensure the removal of all pests from your plant, use a strong blast of water from a hose and make sure to pay special attention to the undersides of the leaves, as this is often where the pests hide.
+To remove all pests from your plant, use a strong blast of water from a hose and pay special attention to the undersides of the leaves, as this is often where the pests hide.

 8. Cold Weather

-Basil plants are native to tropical climates and can’t tolerate cold weather.
+Basil plants are native to tropical climates and can’t tolerate cold weather, a crucial consideration for maintaining a healthy garden.

-If they are exposed to temperatures below 50°F, their leaves will turn yellow.
-This is because the plant is shocked and trying to protect itself from the cold.
+If exposed to temperatures below 50°F, their leaves will become yellow.
+Basil is shocked and trying to protect himself from the cold.

 When the temperature drops below 50°F (10°C), it is important to bring them indoors or cover them up to protect them from the cold, as they are not frost tolerant and may suffer damage if exposed to temperatures below this threshold.